Furioso (Dimension Six)

 Furioso is a fantasy role-playing game adventure published by Dimension Six in 1980.

 Contents

-Furioso is an adventure based on part of Ludovico Ariosto's Orlando Furioso.
+Furioso is an adventure based on part of the epic Orlando Furioso by Ludovico Ariosto.
 An ancient and deadly weapon that had been lost is rediscovered.
 A way must be found to destroy it before it can be used by evil forces.

 Publication history

 Davy Davis originally designed the role-playing scenario Furioso as a tournament adventure that was presented at Genghis Con II, a games convention in Denver, Colorado.
 The adventure was subsequently published in 1980 by new games company Dimension Six of Englewood, California that also published a number of other products that year including Mountain of Mystery, The Temple to Athena, and The Nine Doctrines of Darkness.
 Furioso was released as a typewritten 72-page saddle-stapled softcover book designed by Davy Davis, with artwork by Franz Sales Meyer, Alexander Speltz and Gustave Doré.